commercetools/merchant-center-application-kit/.changeset/eleven-nails-change.md

 Additionally, the Custom Application ID is automatically synced when running the `config:sync` command.

 Note that this command requires a valid API token.
 You can get one by using the `mc-scripts login` command.

+The command also supports a `--dry-run` option.
+If enabled, the command is exectured but does not send any mutation request.
+Instead, the request payload is logged.